divya-rama89/TwitterSimulator/README.md

 In the file, change the ip address(hostname field) and port (port field) for each machine to reflect their own IP address and port.

-Now from the initial outer folder (Twitter-Server or TwitterClient) do:
+Now from the initial outer folder (Server or Client) do:

 sbt publishLocal